movementlabsxyz/MIP/MIP/mip-84/README.md

 The Rate Limiter, see [MIP-74](https://github.com/movementlabsxyz/MIP/pull/74) addresses this part.

-### Untrusted Relayer with Proofs
+### Approval/proof-based untrusted Relayer

 **Assumption**: The relayer is untrusted to submit the completion of the transfer to the bridge contracts.
-A proof is required on the target chain that the transfer was initiated on the source chain.
+A proof or approval is required.

 **Risk**: The source chain may be faulty or reorg.
-Hence only finalized proofs should be accepted (finalized with respect to the source chain).
+Hence only finalized proofs or approvals should be accepted (finalized with respect to the source chain).

 **Consequence**: The transfer has to consider the finality on the source chain.
 The transfer may also take a long time to complete.
 For example in optimistic rollups the finality is reached after 1 week.